dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

 guarantees.
 I've only seen this accomplished [once][filippo-paid-maintainer], by someone who walked the line between consultant and influencer.
-Funding maintainers without consulting or employment agreements is simply throwing money at open source developers and hoping security gets fixed.
-As much as it would be nice to work on whatever you want and still make a Big Tech salary with no accountability[^3], that's not how exchanging money for goods and services works.
+Funding maintainers without consulting or employment agreements is simply throwing money at open-source developers and hoping security gets fixed.
+As much as it would be nice to work on whatever you want and still make a Big Tech salary with limited accountability[^3], that's not how exchanging money for goods and services works.

-To make all of this even worse, now consider the case where the open source project is mostly "done".
+To make all of this even worse, consider the case where the open-source project is mostly "done".
 A compression library for a "finished" compression format is fairly stable, all things considered.
 There's bugs to fix, CI to manage, new platforms to support.
-But there is not 40 hours of work each week, nor are there going to be a large enough target market to support a full-time consulting job.
-Turning it into someone's job risks expanding scope of the project in a way that's actually net harmful and increases attack surface.
+But there is not 40 hours of work each week, nor is there a large enough target market to support a full-time consulting job.
+Turning projects like this in to a consulting job risks expanding scope of the project in a way that's actually net harmful and increases attack surface.

 At the end of the day, none of these arguments about money even matter, because